How to do an at-home insemination with frozen sperm in 5 steps

 Cryos International recommends inseminating 12 to 24 hours after your first detection of an LH surge.

-3. Use a syringe to draw up the sperm, gently insert the syringe into the vagina as close to the cervix as possible.
-Slowly push the plunger until empty and leave in place for about 15 seconds before slowly removing it.
-Some sperm banks provide a syringe for insemination or there are syringes for insemination available for purchase online.
+4. Inseminate gently: Slowly insert the syringe into the vagina as close to the cervix as possible and push the plunger slowly until empty.
+Leave the syringe in place for about 15 seconds before carefully removing it.

 Additional Sources: